aiven/aiven-docs/docs/products/clickhouse/howto/run-federated-queries.md

 ### Query using SELECT and the S3 function

 SQL SELECT statements using the S3 and URL functions are able to query public resources using the URL of the resource.
-For instance, let\'s explore the network connectivity measurement data provided by the [Open Observatory of Network Interference (OONI)](https://ooni.org/data/).
+For instance, let's explore the network connectivity measurement data provided by the [Open Observatory of Network Interference (OONI)](https://ooni.org/data/).